 Online Learning at Cedar Crest

-In 2017-2018, 729 students took at least one online class at Cedar Crest College.
-This is an increase from the 502 students who took online classes the previous year.
+In 2018-2019, 694 students took at least one online class at Cedar Crest College.
+This is a decrease from the 729 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|